 This post may contain affiliate links which won’t change your price but will share some commission.

-This is a steak meal that you’d expect to find in a fancy restaurant but it’s really super simple to make.
+This is a meal that you might find in a fancy restaurant but it’s super simple to prepare.
 Gather your steak lovers and tell them they are about to eat the most mouth-watering steak dinner they’ve ever had.

 - It is super simple to make with very few ingredients.